crossplane/crossplane/docs/introduction/overview.md

 primitives.
 Managed resources with an API version of `v1beta1` or higher support every field that the cloud provider does for the given resource.
-You can find the Managed Resources and their API specifications for each provider on [doc.crds.dev] and learn more in the [managed resource documentation].
+You can find the Managed Resources and their API specifications for each provider on [doc.crds.dev] and learn more in the [managed resources documentation].

 ## Composite Resources